cristianclc/cristianclc/README.md

 --------------
 Data Science student focused on statistical modeling, machine learning, and time series analysis.
 Experience building predictive models (ARIMA/SARIMA, Random Forest, XGBoost) and developing end-to-end solutions with FastAPI and Docker.
+Proficient in Python and R, with working knowledge of SQL, and experience in data visualization using Power BI and Excel.
 Interested in geospatial analysis, real-world data applications, and deep learning research.

+English level: C1 (iTEP), with the ability to work with technical documentation and communicate in professional environments.

 Python | SQL | Power BI

 * 🌍  I'm based in Barranquilla, Colombia
 * ✉️  You can contact me at [cristianclineroc@gmail.com](mailto:cristianclineroc@gmail.com)